-Everything you need to know about starting an event planning business, and the theme of this lesson is to really get down to business.
+This guide covers everything you need to know about starting an event planning business.

 First, your roadmap for starting a successful event planning business.
 Whenever you are doing anything, whenever you are trying to get somewhere, it’s useful to have a roadmap.